5.04: B. The Innate Immune System, PAMPs and DAMPs, and Inflammation

 The dsRNA ligand binding causes dimerization of two TLR3 chains.
 Figure \(\PageIndex{17}\) shows an interactive iCn3D model of the mouse Toll-like receptor three ectodomain (that sticks out into the cytoplasmic space from an internal organelle) complexed with double-stranded RNA (3CIY).
 Two TLR ectodomain chains are shown, and the dsRNA is bound between them.

-Double-stranded RNA is found in the life cycle of many viruses, so it makes great sense for evolution to create a binding protein that recognizes this common structure (PAMP).
+Double-stranded RNA is found in the life cycles of many viruses, so it makes great sense for evolution to create a binding protein that recognizes this common structure (a PAMP).
 The TLR3 ectodomains (ECDs) form dimers when the dsRNA is at least 40-50 nucleotides long.
 The dsRNA is shown in spacefill (cyan and magenta).
 Note the extensive glycosylation (colored cubes) in the structure.
 The protein looks like a "horseshoe-shaped solenoid " with lots of beta structure.
 It has 23 leucine-rich repeats (LRRs) with some conserved asparagines, allowing for extensive hydrogen bonding.
 One face appears free of carbohydrate residues and may be important in dimerization and function.

 Recent Updates: October 27, 2024

 Chapter 3.4 discussed how FoldSeek was used to predict the function of many new viral proteins from their 3D structures.
 Some appear to inhibit the innate response of the host (either eukaryotes or prokaryotes) to the virus.
 Host cells have viral sensors that recognize PAMPs (described above).
 The recognition by the innate immune system of viral dsDNA and dsRNA in humans can lead to the synthesis of small molecules (messengers) like 2',3'-cyclic GMP-AMP (cGAMP), 2',5'-oligoadenylate (2',5'-OA) by the enzymes cyclic GMP-AMP synthase (cGAS) and oligoadenylate synthase (OAS), respectively.
-Similarly, a small molecule messenger, 3',3',cGAMP is synthesized by the enzyme nucleotidyltransferases (CD-NTases) in prokaryotes.
+Similarly, a small molecule messenger, 3',3',cGAMP, is synthesized by the enzyme nucleotidyltransferases (CD-NTases) in prokaryotes.
 These enzymes are activated by dsDNA/dsRNA and act as sensors of viral invasion.
 Figure \(\PageIndex{18}\) overviews the players in these innate immune system activation pathways.

 Figure \(\PageIndex{18}\): Overview of small molecule messengers synthesis responses in the innate immune system activated by viral dsDNA/ds RNA.
 Nomburg, J., Doherty, E.E., Price, N. et al. Birth of protein folds and functions in the virome.
 Nature 633, 710–717 (2024). https://doi.org/10.1038/s41586-024-07809-y.
 Creative Commons Attribution 4.0 International License. http://creativecommons.org/licenses/by/4.0/.

 In these cases, dsDNA or dsRNA binds to the cGAS, OAS, or CD-NTase synthases.
-On binding, the nucleic acid activates the synthesis of these small molecule messengers.
+On binding, the nucleic acid activates the synthesis of these small-molecule messengers.
 The small molecules then bind to "downstream" effector proteins like STING (Stimulator of interferon genes protein) and RNaseL (2-5A-dependent ribonuclease) in humans to initiate antiviral immune activity.

 The structures of the small "signaling" molecules, 2',5'-oligoadenylate (2',5'-OA) and 2',3'-cyclic GMP-AMP (cGAMP) are shown in Figure \(\PageIndex{19}\) below.